dinglucy/code_sample/README.md

 # Code Sample

 This notebook presents a shortened example of my past work on election data for political campaigns.
-It focuses on cleaning and analyzing voter data from the North Carolina Secretary of State's office to build a predictive model that estimates the probability of each voter turning out in the 2024 general elections.
-The models are often used to help campaigns understand the electorate, optimize outreach strategies, and tailor messaging.
+It focuses on cleaning and analyzing voter data from the North Carolina Secretary of State's office to build a predictive model that estimates the probability of each voter turning out in the 2024 general election.
+These models are often used to help campaigns understand their electorate, optimize outreach strategies, and tailor messaging.
 Below is a breakdown of my approach.

 ## Data Cleaning & Pre-Processing